LucasHilgevoord/NPC_Dialoge/README.md

 		-Not the most enjoyable language.
 	Plus Points:
 		-Getting more knowledge in javascript.
+</pre>

 I used the Unity engine for this project.
-I choose this software because I have a lot more experience with the software.
+I choose this software because I have a lot more experience with the software.<br>
 It would give me an opportunity to focus on the scripts and the mechanic itself which will probably makes the game look and work a lot better then done within the other software.
-It would give me more time to think about the scripting without having to learn the engine itself first.
+It would give me more time to think about the scripting without having to learn the engine itself first.<br>
 Furthermore the engine fits the internship where I want to go so having more projects in the Unity engine would benefit my skills and chance to get accepted.
-</pre>

 ## Learning goals
 - Learning different ways to create systems.